jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 **Versatile.** This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property, the damage when the weapon is used with two hands to make a melee Attack.
 Versatile weapons should not also be **two-handed** or **light**.

 **Weak.** A weapon with this property is feeble, poorly crafted, or made of sub-standard materials like stone, bone, or bronze.
 When you roll a 1 on an attack roll this weapon becomes broken, and suffering Disadvantage to any further attacks.
 If you roll another 1 on an attack roll with a broken weapon it is destroyed and unusable.
-Improvised, ceremonial, low-quality, or old weapons do not stand up to abuse and are prone to breaking and tend to be **weak**.
+Improvised, practice, ceremonial, low-quality, or old weapons do not stand up to abuse and are prone to breaking and tend to be **weak**.